stastnypremysl/lsql-csv/README.md

 # lsql-csv
-`lsql-csv` is a tool for CSV file data querying from the shell with short queries.
+`lsql-csv` is a tool for CSV file data querying from a shell with short queries.
 It makes it possible to work with small CSV files like with a read-only relational database.

 The tool implements a new language LSQL similar to SQL, specifically designed for working with CSV files in a shell.
+LSQL aims to be a more lapidary language than SQL.
+Its design purpose is to enable its user to quickly write simple queries directly to the terminal - its design purpose is therefore different from SQL, where the readability of queries is more taken into account than in LSQL.

 ## Installation
 It is necessary, you had GHC (`>=8 <9.29`) and Haskell packages Parsec (`>=3.1 <3.2`), Glob (`>=0.10 <0.11`), base (`>=4.9 <4.20`), text (`>=1.2 <2.2`) and containers (`>=0.5 <0.8`)
  installed.
-(The package boundaries given are identical to cabal boundaries.)
-Run then:
+(The package boundaries given are identical to the boundaries in Cabal package file.)
+For a build and an installation run:

     make
     sudo make install